 In 2013 Simple Booth was a two-man operation.
 There was Mark Hennings, a college student turned wedding videographer turned app developer learning how to code apps from tutorials online.
 There was also Alex Kirts, a print designer taking his first stab at an app user interface.

-With hard work, a bit of luck and a lot of trial and error, they released Simple Booth Event Edition.
-There were other photo booth apps on the App Store at the time but they were primarily loaded with goofy effects and designed for personal use only.
+With hard work, a bit of luck and a lot of trial and error, they released Simple Booth Event Edition (now Simple Booth Classic).
+There were other photo booth apps on the App Store at the time, but they were primarily loaded with goofy effects and built for personal use only.
 Simple Booth was one of the first that was designed for modern, live events.
-It delivered what what we dubbed “the real photo booth experience on an iPad.”
+It delivered what what we called “the real photo booth experience on an iPad.”

 Simple Booth was the first live event photo app to achieve widespread popularity.
 In late 2013 it was clear to be a smash hit with consumers when Mark and Alex posted a video on how to set up a photo booth in minutes.
 The video started getting over 500 views per day.
-Customers started calling and Stacy Hennings, Mark’s wife, joined the team to provide great customer support.
+Customers started calling and Mark’s wife Stacy joined the team to provide great customer support.